AGE GAP – Should It Matter?

 Thoughts of marrying someone can be very romantic.
 It’s easy to think that we can climb over any type of mountain, as long as we’re together.
 But we need to make sure that we’ve considered ahead of time so we prepare as best we can.
 Or we need to stop from proceeding any further if that would be best.
 We hope the above article has done that for you.

-For additional information, below are links to articles that may help you in the prayerful decision-making process.
-Please click onto the links below to read:
+For additional information, below are links to articles you can read that may help you in the prayerful decision-making process:

 [DON’T] MIND THE AGE GAP (part 1)